don-frex/Masroufy-App/README.md

-# Expense Tracker
+# Masroufy

-A single-file Flutter expense tracker application with Material 3 design.
+A single-file Flutter Masroufy application with Material 3 design.

 ## Features